waepoints/highenergyinteractionnotices/README.md

 ## Healing, Body Modification and Intensive Interactions of Wattages Above 10.55 watts Per Hour Causes a Downturn After Specific Timeframes

-### **A period of 50 years before Downturn applies in the right likelihoods to tracking healing of 192.113 Watts per hour**
+### **A period of 50 years before Downturn applies in the right likelihoods to tracking healing of 192.113 watts per Day**

 > Pain, Cell Degradation, Stomach Ache, Nausea Most of the Year, in the first few days of the year an uptick, During Downturn